tsaridas/stremio-docker/README.md

 then you set your dns server to the ip address of your dns caching server and you are set.

+## Security

+- HTTP Basic Authentication is supported via `USERNAME` and `PASSWORD` environment variables
+- Automatic certificate generation for HTTPS deployments
+- CORS can be disabled for local deployments
+- All images are built with minimal dependencies and security updates

 ## Last words

 I don't intend to spend much time on this and tried to automate as much as I had time to.
 PRs and Issues are welcome.
 If you find some issue please do let me know.